wp-plugins/analytics-head/readme.txt

 This is first public release, so you do not need to know anything.
 However, because of my sites, plugin tries to remove old version's setting while it is activated.

 == Changelog ==

+= 0.5.3 =
+* Release date: 2013-07-19
+* Status: Stable
+* Compatibility: 3.x and previous
+* On some installations, even after providing Google ID, you can see message to provide it.
+* Some minor bug-fixes and typo fixes.

 = 0.5.2 =
 * Release date: 2011-06-18